verilator/verilator/README.rst

-Verilator has typically similar or better performance versus the closed-source Verilog simulators (Carbon Design Systems Carbonator, Modelsim, Cadence Incisive/NC-Verilog, Synopsys VCS, VTOC, and Pragmatic CVer/CVC).
+Verilator has typically similar or better performance versus the closed-source Verilog simulators (Carbon Design Systems Carbonator, Modelsim/Questa, Cadence Incisive/NC-Verilog, Synopsys VCS, VTOC, and Pragmatic CVer/CVC).
 But, Verilator is open-sourced, so you can spend on computes rather than licenses.
 Thus Verilator gives you the best cycles/dollar.

 Installation & Documentation
 ============================